The Historic Coggshell-Robinson House

 The Beginning of the end?

-The current owner had an economic incentive to clear the house from a prime location.
+Purchased by the current owner, Jamie Noel, in 2016, he had an economic incentive to clear the house from a prime location.
 Quiet negotiations were attempted to move the house down the street for new owners to renovate.
 Unfortunately, the costs of $50,000 to move the house was the stumbling block.
-Neither the owner or potential buyers would agree to pay that costs.

 In late 2018, the current owner shuttered the house for demolition.